mauvais2/AMPL/run_tf_gpu.md

 ## Setup TensorFlow to Run GPU

-Some `AMPL` models depend on `TensorFlow`, such as `graphconv`. `TensorFlow` operations has both CPU and GPU implmentations.
-However, the GPU provides advantages like better handling of specialized computations and can have thousands of cores that can run operations in parallel on multiple data points.
-The instruction here is for `LLNL` clusters NVIDIA CUDA setup.
+Some `AMPL` models depend on `TensorFlow`, like `graphconv`.
+The `TensorFlow` operations has both CPU and GPU implmentations.
+However, GPU provides advantages such as better handling of specialized computations and can have thousands of cores that can run operations in parallel on multiple data points.
+The instruction here is for the `LLNL` clusters NVIDIA CUDA setup.
 GPU is used for training.

 To run AMD GPU, please see [here](https://github.com/mauvais2/AMPL-1/blob/master/run_flux.md#amd).

 To get TensorFlow to run GPU requires extra steps to point TF to the required libraries.